• Skip to primary navigation

 How to make a water bath for these cheesecakes?

-• Pour about an inch (you want the water to come about halfway up the sides of the mold) of water in a roasting pan and set it in the oven and allow it to heat up while the oven is preheating.
-Then set the mold into the hot water and bake.
+• Pour about an inch (you want the water to come about halfway up the sides of the mold) of water into a roasting pan and set it in the oven and allow it to heat up while the oven is preheating.
+Then set the mold in the hot water and bake.

 • OR set the mold in the roasting pan and carefully pour boiling water into the pan until the water comes halfway up the sides of the mold.